jayl2kor/tech-interview-questions/README.md

-# Tech-Interview Questions for Backend
+# tech-interview-questions Questions for Backend

 > Since 2023.
 05. 10	by Jay Lee